 Anne: I know so many women who are your age, or older, who went through this.
-They, of no fault of their own, didn’t know what was going on, didn’t understand it, were abused for years.
+They, of no fault of their own, didn’t know what was going on.
+They didn’t understand it.
+Their husbands abused them for years.
 I am just in awe that you’re part of this generation of women who were caught in all the cultural issues, all of the misogynistic-type things that, at the time were very common, that you couldn’t even see, and you have this head on your shoulders to see this thing straight.

 Coping With Your Husband’s Lies As A Woman Of Faith

-I was the more spiritually mature, and therefore it was my responsibility to pray for my husband, and that if I would just pray for him and trust God, that he would become a man who would stand at the gates.
+I was the more spiritually mature, and therefore it was my responsibility to pray for my husband.
+That if I would just pray for him and trust God, he would become a man who would stand at the gates.
 They quoted Proverbs for me, that it was my job to create that in him.

-I can remember going to a Christian counselor, and my husband had taken some money from one of our children.
+I can remember going to a Christian counselor.
+My husband had taken some money from one of our children.
 As part of his making amends, he was supposed to apologize and return the money.
 Just before we went to see the therapist the next time, this child came to me and said, “You know, Dad still hasn’t dealt with this issue.”

 This child was sobbing.
 It’s breaking my mother’s heart to see my child suffer like that.
-We went to see the therapist and my ex-husband went in first.
+We went to see the therapist.
+My ex-husband went in first.
 When I got in, the therapist was thrilled because my husband had cooked up this story about how he had gone to the child and apologized, given the money back, and everything was great.
-I sat there with my mouth open, and I said, “Um, no, that’s not what happened.”
+I sat there with my mouth open.
+I said, “Um, no. That’s not what happened.”
 He’s like, “What?”
-I said, “No, none of that happened.”
-This is where the church is so naïve, and, believe me, I’m not trying to slam Christianity—and this therapist said, “Well, he wouldn’t lie to me.”
+I said, “No. None of that happened.”
+This is where the church is so naïve.
+Believe me, I’m not trying to slam Christianity.
+And this therapist said, “Well, he wouldn’t lie to me.”

-What he was really saying is, “The reason why he lies to you is because you’re too hard on him, you’re not on his team, and if you would just be on his team, he wouldn’t need to lie to you.
-I’m on his team, and he knows I’m on his team, so he wouldn’t lie to me.”
+What he was really saying is, “The reason why he lies to you is because you’re too hard on him.
+You’re not on his team.
+If you would just be on his team, he wouldn’t need to lie to you.
+I’m on his team.
+He knows I’m on his team, so he wouldn’t lie to me.”

-Laurie: Exactly, that’s it.
-I have worked with hundreds of women, and I’ve received so many letters, and so many of them tell similar stories.
-I’ve had women who were suicidal, because their church disciplined them, because they dared to go and try to get help.
+Laurie: Exactly.
+That’s it.
+I have worked with hundreds of women.
+I’ve received so many letters, and so many of them tell similar stories.
+I’ve had women who were suicidal because their church disciplined them, because they dared to go and try to get help.

-I’ve heard from women who were excommunicated and shamed.
+I’ve heard from women whose church leaders excommunicated and shamed them.
 They’re made to be accountable to another woman in the church for whether they’re properly submitting, praying for their husband, and giving their husband sex.
-Because of course, that’s the woman’s responsibility; don’t withhold yourself.
+Because of course, that’s the woman’s responsibility: don’t withhold yourself.

-I want to believe these people are well-intentioned, although, at some point, I began to doubt, especially when I saw the size of the problem in the leadership at the church, because many, many, many church leaders have this issue.
-They’re so naïve about how real life operates that they have this fantasy that if we just do A, B, and C, then everything is going to be okay, and that marriage is all about roles, instead of relationships.
-They teach marriage as roles, and therefore the husband is the head of the home, the wife is to submit to him, the children are to obey the parents.
-What it does is it creates dysfunction, because you don’t learn how to be in a real relationship.
+I want to believe these people have good intentions, although, at some point, I began to doubt.
+Especially when I saw the size of the problem in the leadership at the church.
+Because many, many, many church leaders have this issue.
+They’re so naïve about how real life operates that they have this fantasy that if we just do A, B, and C, then everything is going to be okay.
+They teach that marriage is all about roles instead of relationships.
+They teach marriage as roles.
+Therefore the husband is the head of the home, the wife is to submit to him, the children are to obey the parents.
+What it does is it creates dysfunction.
+You don’t learn how to be in a real relationship.

-When marriage is all about power and who has the most power, there’s no training in communication skills, listening skills, negotiation skills, conflict resolution skills, how to be truly intimate with each other, how to really recognize and celebrate each other’s strengths, and how to support each other in weakness.
-Because if somebody’s weak, especially if they’re at the top, everybody’s going to be scared, because they’re going to be vulnerable, instead of, “This is a team effort…let’s pool our resources here.”
+When marriage is all about power and who has the most power, no one learns communication skills, listening skills, negotiation skills, conflict resolution skills, how to be truly intimate with each other, how to really recognize and celebrate each other’s strengths, and how to support each other in weakness.
+Because if somebody’s weak, especially if they’re at the top, everybody’s going to be scared.
+This is because they’re going to be vulnerable, instead of, “This is a team effort.
+Let’s pool our resources here.”

 Laurie: It totally does.
 You can see how that worldview feeds into the narcissism of the addict.
 His whole goal is to be admired, right?

-Anne: Right, and the more you love them, and forgive them, and submit, and serve, and all of those things, the more their abusive behaviors are getting them what they want.
+Anne: Right.
+And the more you love them, and forgive them.
+The more you submit and serve.
+All of those things, the more their abusive behaviors are getting them what they want.
 Lundy Bancroft talks over and over again about how the reason why men use these abusive behaviors, manipulation, lying, etcetera, is because they get stuff out of it.
 If they didn’t get anything out of it, then they wouldn’t do it, number one.
 Number two, unless they stop getting something out of it, they’re not going to stop.

 Laurie: That’s right.

-Anne: Yeah, it’s working for them.
+Anne: Yeah.
+It’s working for them.
 The whole love, forgiveness, service-type stuff—which are all wonderful values, but when misused as a way to get someone to love you, or to stop abuse, or to stop adultery, it does not work.
-The abuser just continues to get all of the things that they want and need, and they have none of the accountability.
+The abuser just continues to get all of the things that they want and need.
+Plus they have none of the accountability.
 In fact, the women are held accountable, like what you said.

-Laurie: Yes, and that’s the sad thing.
+Laurie: Yes.
+And that’s the sad thing.
 These women are going into a church with all male leadership.
-This is really hard to talk about, Anne, because my relationship with God is very important to me, and I don’t want to needlessly put the church in a bad light.
-I’m just saying, talking to hundreds of women—and there are some church leaders who do a fabulous job, fabulous job of supporting wives, but there are some institutional things that happen in the church that make it harder for the wife to get the support she needs and for the addict to get the help he deserves, and the freedom.
+This is really hard to talk about, Anne, because my relationship with God is very important to me.
+I don’t want to needlessly put the church in a bad light.
+I’m just saying, talking to hundreds of women—and there are some church leaders who do a fabulous job, fabulous job of supporting wives.
+But there are some institutional things that happen in the church that make it harder for the wife to get the support she needs and for the addict to get the help he deserves, and the freedom.

 Lying, Porn Use, Infidelity And Manipulation Are Forms Of Abuse

-Then, you couple that with the fact that a recent Barna Group survey showed that 57% of church leaders, and 64% of youth church leaders struggle with porn, or have struggled with porn, she could actually be talking to somebody who has the very same problem her husband has, and not know it.
+Then, you couple that with the fact that a recent Barna Group survey showed that 57% of church leaders, and 64% of youth church leaders struggle with porn, or have struggled with porn.
+She could actually be talking to somebody who has the very same problem her husband has, and not know it.
 It becomes like clubbing baby seals.
 These women are so vulnerable.
-It just breaks my heart, what happens to them.
+It just breaks my heart.

-Anne: They get further abused by their church leadership.
-Yeah, it is painful, and it’s wrong.
-I am so excited about the time we’re in right now, though, with the rash of sexual harassment allegations and men being held accountable for their actions.
+Anne: Their church leadership abuses them.
+Yeah.
+It is painful.
+It’s wrong.
+I am so excited about the time we’re in right now, though, with the rash of sexual harassment allegations and people holding men accountable.

 Women Are Starting To Be Believed – You Can Believe Yourself

-Anne: All these women who are all of a sudden feeling like, “I can speak up,” and women who are being taken seriously and women who, before, people maybe said they were crazy, now it’s coming out.
+Anne: All these women who are all of a sudden feeling like, “I can speak up.”
+People are taking these women seriously.
+Women who, before, people maybe said they were crazy.
+Now it’s coming out.
 No, all the things this “crazy woman” said were true.
 It’s an exciting time!

 Laurie: That’s right.

 Anne: It’s really exciting because women are becoming more, and more healthy, and that will enable and help the men to become more healthy too.
-Because I envision a time where men are accountable for their behaviors, where they are responsible and fantastic husbands and fathers.
+Because I envision a time where men are accountable for their behaviors.
+Where they are responsible and fantastic husbands and fathers.
 That is what everyone wants, right?
-It’s not like we want the demise of the male sex, we just want them to step up to the plate, and become men.
+It’s not like we want the demise of the male sex.
+We just want them to step up to the plate.
+We want them to become men.

 Laurie: And we want to be women.
-I love the idea of being loved.
 I love the idea of being in a close relationship with a strong man.
 That just makes me feel all kinds of feminine.
 When I’m with a man who has really good character, who knows how to treat me, who I can sense is genuine.
-Now genuine, not perfect, because if he’s trying to look like he’s perfect there’s probably a problem.
+Now genuine, not perfect.
+Because if he’s trying to look like he’s perfect there’s probably a problem.

-That is what the whole purpose of being here is, it’s about loving one another.
+That is what the whole purpose of being here.
+It’s about loving one another.
 Those who love are living in God.
 That’s one of the teachings of scripture.
 If we’re not really loving each other, we’re really not even experiencing God in any real way.

 Integrity Means That We Live A Life Consistent With Our Values

 I want to say, “Okay.
-Hello, hello, we’re talking about the way.
+Hello.
+Hello.
+We’re talking about the way.
 We’re talking about the truth.
 We’re talking about the light.”
 First of all, drawing closer to the Lord is about actually living in truth, as you just so brilliantly said, Anne.
 It’s about living in what is true.
-It’s about as we know, and rely on the love God has for us, and know that we live in love, then we’re made complete, so that we can love others.
+It’s about as we know, and rely on the love God has for us, and know that we live in love, then we’re made complete.
+Then we can love others.

 Being Close To God Means That We Know How To Have Healthy Relationships With Other People